-Annually, you can overpay up to 10% of your mortgage amount (as a group) with no Early Repayment Charges (ERC) applied.
+Annually, you can overpay up to 10% of your original mortgage amount (as a group) with no Early Repayment Charges (ERC) applied.
 This is different from most lenders, as it allows you to overpay based on your original mortgage amount, rather than the amount you currently owe.

 If you were to make a repayment over this threshold, you could be subject to an ERC depending on the mortgage product you have and how much time you have remaining.

-The charge would be applied to the amount you repaid over the 10% threshold.
+The ERC would be applied to the amount you repaid over the 10% threshold.
 For example, if you repaid £1,000 over the 10% allowance, then the charge would apply to the £1,000, rather than the entire amount repaid.